lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

    The shared secret key ssk is used for MAC-based protection by Alice.

 1. Bob derives the same shared secret key ssk using the KDF.
-Also here the shared secret ss is used as input key material for the KDF, the value len from KemBMParameter is the desired output length for the KDF, and the DER-encoded KemOtherInfo structure constructed in the same way as on Alice’s side is used as context for the KDF.¶
+Also here the shared secret ss is used as input key material for the KDF, the value len from KemBMParameter is the desired output length for the KDF, and the DER-encoded KemOtherInfo structure constructed in the same way as on Alice’s side is used as context for the KDF.

    ~~~~ asn.1
      KDF(ss, len, context)->(ssk)
    ~~~~
-   Note: Bob performs the key derivation in step 3 and not in step 1 to make DOS attackers more difficult.¶
+   Note: Bob performs the key derivation in step 3 and not in step 1 to make DOS attackers more difficult.

-   Bob uses the shared secret key ssk for verifying the MAC-based protection of the message received and in this way authenticates Alice.¶
+   Bob uses the shared secret key ssk for verifying the MAC-based protection of the message received and in this way authenticates Alice.

-This shared secret key ssk can be reused by Alice for MAC-based protection of further messages sent to Bob within the current PKI management operation.¶
+This shared secret key ssk can be reused by Alice for MAC-based protection of further messages sent to Bob within the current PKI management operation.

-This approach employs the conventions of using a KDF as described in {{I-D.ietf-lamps-cms-kemri, Section 5}} with the following changes:¶
+This approach employs the conventions of using a KDF as described in {{I-D.ietf-lamps-cms-kemri, Section 5}} with the following changes:

 * L is dependent of the MAC algorithm that is used with the shared secret key for CMP message protection and is called len in this document